 - Such products may be no more than 24% alcohol by volume, and by definition may not be hard liquor based. - Pursuant to the Federal Bureau of Alcohol, Tobacco, Firearms and Explosives, advertising for beer, wine, and malt beverages must disclose the corporate name, city, and state of the brewer, producer, packer, wholesaler, or importer responsible for its broadcast. - Advertising for malt beverages (other than beer) must disclose in audio and/or video that the product is a malt beverage. - Scheduling Restrictions.
-Advertising for Beer, Wine, and Malt beverages is subject to the following: - o May air only in programming where 74% of the audience composition is of legal drinking age. - o Post 9PM (ET) Entertainment Programming and, on a case-by-case basis, in Entertainment Programming airing 8PM-9PM ET (7PM-8PM CT). - o Not acceptable in World News Tonight, Wonderful World of Disney and Grated or other family-friendly programming. - o Additional restrictions may apply.
+Advertising for Beer, Wine, and Malt beverages is subject to the following: - o May air only in thematically appropriate programming where 74% of the audience composition is of legal drinking age. - o Not acceptable in movies and programming rated TV-G and related TV-PG programming designated as Family Programming.